valhuber/python-rules/README.md

-For most database applications, backend database logic is a substantial portion of the effort, typically nearly half.
+For most transaction-oriented database applications, backend database logic is a substantial portion of the effort, typically nearly half.
 This includes multi-table derivation and constraint logic, and actions such as sending mail or messages.

-The prevailing assumption is such domain-specific logic must surely be domain-specfic code.
-This project introduces a declarative approach to such logic, wherein you specify a set of spreadsheet-like rules, which are then executed by a plugin to sqlalchemy.
+The prevailing assumption is that such *domain-specific logic must surely be domain-specfic code.*  This project introduces a declarative approach to such logic, wherein you specify a set of spreadsheet-like rules, which are then executed by a plugin to sqlalchemy.